The entropic optimal (self-)transport problem: Limit distributions for decreasing regularization with application to score function estimation: Proof of Theorem 11

 one notices readily that $(S_J(n))_{J\in \NN}$ is Cauchy in $L^2$ with constants that can be made uniform in $n,\epsilon_n$ \textemdash recall that $x$ is fixed.
 For each fixed $J$, the distributional limit of the truncated series exists as a sum of finitely many random functions.
 Denote by $\mathfrak{d}$ any distance metrizing convergence in distribution and by $X^J$ the limit as $n\to \infty$ of the truncated series $S_J(n)$. $X_J$ has a Gaussian distribution, one can thus add to it an independent Gaussian random variable $Y$ such that $X^J+Y$ has the Gaussian distribution which is the limiting distribution in Theorem 4; call a random variable with that distribution $X^\infty$.
 Therefore, by the triangle inequality, it holds

 As convergence in $L^2$ implies convergence in distribution, for all $\eps>0$, there exists $J$ such that

 Now, for $n$ sufficiently large, the middle term in the above display can be made smaller than $\eps/3$.
-Finally, recall the exact form of the asymptotically negligible terms in the statement of Proposition~\ref{prop:potFluct} obtained in the proof of that Proposition.
+Finally, recall the exact form of the asymptotically negligible terms in the linearization step above.
 As these terms also involve

 applying $(\id + K_{\eps_n})^{-1}$ to these terms is valid and they remain asymptotically negligible after applying that operator. \end{proof}